BrettWilsonBDW/pokedex/README.md

-# pokedex
+# Brett's pokedex
+## version 1

+This repo is left untouched for me to compare my skills now vs when I made this for collage.

-My first website project using the pokeapi.
+This was my first web project while using the pokeapi to learn.

-Fun collage project altho my understanding of JS has grown since but it is still something to look back on.

 GitHub Pages link for this repo https://atbdw.com/pokedex

 Or https://brettwilsonbdw.github.io/pokedex as a backup.

+Version 2 can be found at: https://github.com/BrettWilsonBDW/pokedexv2